kiwicom/orbit/.github/contribution/docs.md

 To check for yourself,
 run `yarn check-links` from a terminal at the root of this repository.
-Note that you need to have built the site first (run `yarn docs build`).
+Note that you need to have built the site first (run `yarn docs:build`).